 Sexual assault charges should be taken very seriously in Texas.
 If you or someone close to you has been charged with any sort of sexual assault crime, it is important to seek the immediate services of a knowledgeable attorney who can help with these sort of crimes.
 Along with the possibility of facing jail time by being charged with a sexual crime, one may also become a registered sex offender.
 This is something that is generally difficult to deal with and comes with many implications.

 If a jury convicts you of this offense, it is very likely that they will give you the maximum sentence.
 If you are charged with Continuous Sexual Abuse of a Child, this means that you would spend the rest of your life in prison without parole.
-Case has tried numerous sex cases and will get you the best result.
+Case has tried numerous sex cases and will get you results.

 Sexual Assault Charges in Texas

 Sexual crimes or charges range in severity.
 In some cases, these crimes can be charged as misdemeanor offenses, while other times they can become serious felony charges.
 In Texas, charges are very specific and clearly labeled in Chapter 22 of the Texas Penal Code.
 The point is, when facing this type of crime, it is important to understand the proper steps to take in order give yourself the best chance of a less severe ruling.
 This is why consulting with an experienced defense attorney who handles these sort of cases is a wise decision to make.